Opinion | New revelations about Herschel Walker show how Democrats could hold the Senate

 No wonder he and Donald Trump share such a bond.

 The details are quite something.
-First, it seems that Walker has been using the Trump technique of claiming that his companies are extraordinarily successful when the truth is far different — what ordinary people call “lying.”
+First, it seems Walker has been using the Trump technique of claiming that his companies are extraordinarily successful when the truth is far different — what ordinary people call “lying.”

-For instance, here’s a 2018 puff piece on foxnews.com, apparently based on nothing but Walker’s word, that says he “has built three massive companies” and “currently employs more than 800 people in the South,” including 600 people at his chicken company.
+For instance, here’s a 2018 puff piece from Fox Business, apparently based on nothing but Walker’s word, that says he “has built three massive companies” and “currently employs more than 800 people in the South,” including 600 people at his chicken company.

-But when he applied for two Paycheck Protection Program loans at the beginning of the pandemic — like all good conservatives, seeking help from the federal government in times of need — Walker listed only eight employees at the chicken company, per the AJC report.
+But when he applied for two Paycheck Protection Program loans at the beginning of the coronavirus pandemic — like all good conservatives, seeking help from the federal government in times of need — Walker listed only eight employees at the chicken company, per the AJC report.

 His chicken business is essentially a licensing operation, the AJC establishes: Other companies supply the chickens, which are then sold under Walker’s brand.